cmc-aau/hpc-docs/docs/slurm/intro.md

    35 biocloud- interact ksa@bio.
 R       8:28      1 bio-oscloud04
 ```

+## Live monitoring
-To get live information about the whole cluster, the ressource utilization of individual nodes, number of SLURM jobs running etc, visit the [Grafana dashboard](http://bio-ospikachu04.srv.aau.dk:3000/).
+For live monitoring of the whole cluster, the ressource utilization of individual nodes, number of SLURM jobs running etc, visit the [Grafana dashboard](http://bio-ospikachu04.srv.aau.dk:3000/) (only available on the internal AAU network).